Strategic Economic Plan

 As part of the process of preparing the next South East of England Local Enterprise Partnership (SELEP) Strategic Economic Plan, we have been consulting with a range of public and private sector stakeholders in East Sussex, Essex, Kent & Medway, Thurrock, Southend and the wider South-East of England about the opportunities they believe are important for the future of the SELEP Economy.

 The evidence base report will help SELEP set out its strategic priorities and shape a well-informed SEP with a bold narrative and coherent plan.
-The aim is publish the SEP early 2018.
+The aim is publish the SEP in late 2018.